formatc1702/bluetooth-minidisc/bt.md

 - Button seems to be pulled up to BAT+ (TBC), via 10k resistor `R6`, into GPIO on third pin of short side of blue moudle, counting from the corner where Audio In L/R is.

 - LEDs go from BAT+ via 1k resistors to pins 5 and 6 on the long side of blue module near the 8 test pads
+  - Use green LEDs (better for translucent blue back shell) with 100R resistors

 - Does not auto-turn on upon applying power to battery terminals -> good or bad? -> optional RC circuit to virtually hold button for 3 < x < 5 sec. on startup -> comparator circuit